minnesota-furs/mnfursvolunteers/README.md

 ### Developer Environment (Option 1: Laravel Herd)

 The fastest way to get going in a environment is leveriaging the Laravel development environment, [Laravel Herd](https://herd.laravel.com).
+This is only usable on Windows and OSX developer environments.

 > Herd is a blazing fast, native Laravel and PHP development environment for Windows.
 It provides everything that you need to get started with Laravel development.
 It ships with PHP, nginx, and Node.js.
 >
 > You can integrate Herd with Laravel Forge and use a single tool from setting up your site locally to deploying it on a remote server.

+Download available @ https://herd.laravel.com/.
+Setup docs @ https://herd.laravel.com/docs/windows/1/getting-started/installation.

 ### Developer Environment (Option 2: Laravel Sail)